instantiator/open-social-distributor/README.md

 - [ ] `DistributionService` (Background Service)
     - [ ] Periodically post from a CSV (drawn from a URL)
     - [ ] Periodically follow more complex post selection rules
-    - [ ] Docker build and run for the service
+    - [x] Docker build and run for the service

 - [ ] `DistributionFunction` (Lambda function)
+    - [x] AWS CloudWatch stack sync for development
     - [ ] AWS CloudWatch stack publishing
     - [ ] Store state in config
     - [ ] Periodically post from a CSV (drawn from a URL) when invoked